-Designed specifically to encourage a reconnection with the wilderness, Vipp Shelter is a modest, modern hotel located off the grid under two hours from Malmö, Sweden.
-As one would expect, a rich Scandinavian design ethos emirates from the conceptual structure, with each detail so highly considered that guests have little to think about outside of what lies outside the walls around them.
+Designed specifically to encourage a reconnection with the wilderness, Vipp Shelter is a modest, modern cabin hotel located off the grid under two hours from Malmö, Sweden.
+As one would expect, a rich Scandinavian design ethos emanates from the conceptual structure, with each detail so highly considered that guests have little to think about outside of what lies outside the walls around them.

 In other words, Vipp Shelter is the perfect peaceful retreat for city dwellers in need of nature.